kyverno/kyverno/samples/DisallowHostNetworkPort.md

 # Disallow `hostNetwork` and `hostPort`

-Using `hostPort` and `hostNetwork` allows pods to share the host network stack, allowing potential snooping of network traffic from an application pod.
+Using `hostPort` and `hostNetwork` allows pods to share the host networking stack allowing potential snooping of network traffic across application pods.

 ## Policy YAML